pascal-fb-martin/housesaga/README.md

 More types of logs can be used, but may not be visualized in the the HouseSaga's web interface.

 If multiple HouseSaga services are active, the client services should transmit their logs to all detected, on a best effort basis.
 This means that if one HouseSaga service fails and then restarts, it might be missing some logs.
 As long as not all HouseSaga services failed, the data will have been saved at least once.
 It might be necessary to query multiple HouseSaga services to recover all log data.

-HouseSaga stores all log files in /var/lib/house/log.
-The directory organization below that directory matches the HTTP URL.

 ## Web API for Events